AbdulAhad2659/PDF-Chatbot/README.md

 # PDF-Chatbot

 This project is a web-based chatbot application that allows users to upload PDF documents and ask questions related to their content.
-The backend is built with FastAPI and leverages Langchain with Groq for Large Language Model (LLM) powered question answering and ChromaDB for in-memory vector storage.
+The backend is built with FastAPI and leverages Langchain with Llama3 via Groq for Large Language Model (LLM) powered question answering and ChromaDB for in-memory vector storage.
 The frontend is a simple HTML, CSS, and JavaScript interface.

 ## Features